gh-cli-for-education/gh-education/docs/src/practicas/egg-oop-parser.md

 ➜  egg-oop-parser-solution git:(master) ✗ bin/egg examples/function-length-property
 2
 ```

+We have added an attribute `numParams` to the Egg Function objects that reutrns the number of parameters in its declaration.

 Later in this lab we will introduce the *dot operator* `a.b`  for objects.
 Basically `a.b` and `a["b"]` are the same thing.
 This is why the former program can be rewritten this way: